joudaon/vagrant-devops/README.md

 ## Vagrant plugins

-The `Vagrantfile` is smart enough to run some actions if some plugins are installed or not, but it is highly recommende to install the following plugins:
+The `Vagrantfile` is smart enough to run some actions if some plugins are installed or not, but it is highly recommended to install the following plugins:

 - [vagrant-cachier](https://github.com/fgrehm/vagrant-cachier)
 - [vagrant-disksize](https://github.com/sprotheroe/vagrant-disksize)